Best Table Tennis Racket 2026: Tested and Ranked for Every Level

 Best Table Tennis Rackets 2026: At a Glance

 Not sure which racket fits your game?
-This table breaks down our top seven picks by skill level, playing style, and budget.
+This table breaks down our top eight picks by skill level, playing style, and budget.
 Speed and control ratings cut through the marketing hype so you can compare apples to apples.
 Find your category below, then jump to the full review for testing notes and the bottom line.

 | # | Racket | Best For | Level | Speed | Control | Price |